Shawna Dempsey and Lorri Millan: Grocery Store

-For Grocery Store, Dempsey and Milan, along with jake moore and Zab worked together as The Co-Op Collective to turn Ace Art Gallery in downtown Winnipeg into a functioning grocery store, providing "food and food for thought" to serve the downtown core of the city and bring attention to the lack of essential provisions in the area.
-The collective ran ads on the radio, ran an advertising circular and a mail-in coupon campaign directed at the mayor to request the creation of real services in the area.
-The collective sold over $5000 worth of groceries during month of August 2002.
+For Grocery Store, Dempsey and Milan, along with Jake Moore and Zab, worked together as the Co-Op Collective to turn Ace Art Gallery in downtown Winnipeg into a functioning grocery store, providing "food and food for thought" to serve the downtown core of the city and bring attention to the lack of essential provisions in the area.
+The collective ran ads on the radio, an advertising circular, and a mail-in coupon campaign directed at the mayor to request the creation of real services in the area.
+They collective sold over $5,000 worth of groceries in August 2002.

 Lesbian National Parks & Services

 Lesbian National Parks & Services is an ongoing series of performances, videos and printed matter.
 Dressed as park rangers, the duo sought to "queery[...] that icon of Canadianness" through their site-specific performances satirizing the commodification of the Banff wilderness.
 Dempsey and Millan handed out maps of Banff, including real and imaginary tourist attractions, such as "Invisible Lesbian Heritage House and Gardens" and the "Invisible Plaque Dedicated to our Founding Foremothers."
-Dempsey and Millan released "Lesbian National Parks and Services Field Guide to North America: Flora, Fauna & Survival Skills" in 2002.
+Dempsey and Millan released the Lesbian National Parks and Services Field Guide to North America: Flora, Fauna & Survival Skills in 2002.
 Dempsy and Millan performed a tour of duty in 2008 as a part of the Land Matters series at the University of Lethbridge Art Gallery.